Alan-Tyler/manager-README/README.md

 I am accountable for the decisions the team make, even if I’m not the one making them most of the time.

 ## I want to:
 Attract and retain talent.
 Measure what you deliver in terms of how the customer will benefit from it.
-Spend time with Product, Marketing and Sales teams - they meet more customers than you.
 Take the long-term view.
 Sacrificing long-term value for short-term gain will always end up biting you.
 Maintain a bias for action - To quote Amazon: "Speed matters in business.
 Many decisions and actions are reversible and do not need extensive study."
 It's not just OK to take calculated risks; I believe that we actively need to do so in order to innovate.
 Be always learning - I think it's important to always be taking on board new techs, advancements, ways of working, etc. We should always stay curious.